 10. What are UNEVOC’s plans for this database?

-SFIA defines the skills and competencies required by professionals who design, implement, manage and protect the data and technology that power the digital world.
-The framework is created and managed by the SFIA Foundation which is a global not-for-profit organisation which oversees the production and use of the Skills Framework for the Information Age.
+The Skill Framework for the Information Age (SFIA) defines the skills and competencies required by professionals who design, implement, manage and protect the data and technology that power the digital world.
+The framework is created and managed by the SFIA Foundation which is a global not-for-profit organisation which oversees the production and use of Framework.

 GEOGRAPHICAL COVERAGE: Global